hudson-and-thames/arbitragelab/docs/source/ml_approach/filters.rst

 increasing) and retain periods of dynamic spread movement (when the correlation of the underlying legs of the spread is decreasing).

-By using this filter it should also be possible to filter out initial moves away from fair value which are generally harder to predict than moves back to fair value.
+By using this filter, it should also be possible to filter out initial moves away from the fair value, which are generally harder to predict than moves back to fair value.
 Doing this also filters out periods when the spread is stagnant.

-Formally, the correlation filter :math:`X_c` can be written as;
+Formally, the correlation filter :math:`X_c` can be written as:

-- if :math:`\Delta C < X_c` then take the decision of the trading rule
+- if :math:`\Delta C < X_c` then take the decision of the trading rule;

-- if :math:`\Delta C > X_c` then stay out of the market
+- if :math:`\Delta C > X_c` then stay out of the market.

 where :math:`\Delta C` is the change in correlation and :math:`X_c` being the size of the correlation filter.